-On our website, you will find recommendations for ASD parenting related products, that we reviewed and found worthy.
+On our website, you will find recommendations for ASD parenting-related products, that we reviewed and found worthy.
 Some links will be marked (sponsored) so you will know these are paying us a commission.

 We are also promoting our own products, which are based on tools and knowledge we accumulated in the years of raising our ASD kids.
-We aim to provide parents at the fresh start of figuring out ASD, tools
+We aim to provide parents with the fresh start of figuring out ASD, tools

 So hop on over to the shop section of our website and see if there are any products that answer your needs.

 We do not accept charity.
-If you would like to show your support, please share our posts to anyone you know that might find the information we are sharing interesting.
+If you would like to show your support, please share our posts with anyone you know that might find the information we are sharing interesting.
 Follow us on Facebook for extras.

 If you are living in Israel or are considering moving here with a child with autism, you must learn how education for autism works here in order to make the correct choice for your child.
 Education for Autism in Israel So you received a summons date for the Eligibility and Characterization Committee.
 How do you…

 No parent goes without harsh feelings to the point of nightmares from the very idea of potty training.
 Take a moment.
 Breathe deeply.
 Let go of the horrors that are happening right now in your developed imagination.
 And keep in mind that at least one will actually happen.
 When we want to start potty training…